-RELEVANT ARTICLES: Links to articles that provide background information that may be of interest to readers of THE BRIDGE HOME: a discussion of the caste system, Hinduism through the Western Lens, Hindu philosophy through the Vedanta Lens, Indian history, Indian Saints, Female Indian Saints, an inspiring story about a person who was homeless, a home for children with disabilities, an organization that helps children in India, an organization referenced in the Author’s note.Resources on the importance of discussing books on tough topics with children.
+RELEVANT ARTICLES: A resource on the importance of discussing books on tough topics with children.
+Articles that provide background information that may be of interest to readers of THE BRIDGE HOME: a discussion of the caste system, Hinduism through the Western Lens, Hindu philosophy through the Vedanta Lens, Indian history, Indian Saints, Female Indian Saints, an inspiring story about a person who was homeless, a home for children with disabilities, an organization that helps children in India, an organization referenced in the Author’s note.

 ORDERS AND RECORDING: You may order via the normal channels or order directly from Penguin; for help with international orders please reach out to Penguin Random House International.
 If you’re considering recording parts of the book for strictly educational purposes, please follow these guidelines or order the acclaimed audiobook read aloud by the author herself.